 Ensure the Contractor observes all laws, rules and regulations regarding the handling and storage of fertilizer and lime, including the proper clean-up of material spills.
+Do not allow fertilizer or lime to enter streams or watercourses.

 - Location and quantity of Fertilizer or Lime applied.
 If Fertilizer or Lime is included in the cost of the Sodding or Sprigging, the quantity may not be required. - Type of Fertilizer or Lime applied and application method used - Any discussions with the Contractor concerning installation of additional Fertilizer or Lime